collective/collective.upload/README.rst

 - Support for Archetypes and Dexterity-based content types
 - **Multiple file upload**: Allows to select multiple files at once and upload them sequentially (simultaneously is not currently enabled)
-- **Drag & Drop support**: Allows to upload files by dragging them from your desktop or file manager and dropping them on your browser window
+- **Drag & Drop support**: Allows to upload multiple files by dragging them from your desktop or file manager and dropping them on your browser window
+- **Cross site Drag & Drop support**: Allows to upload files by dragging them from other browser window image and dropping them on file uploader window
 - **Upload progress bar**: Shows a progress bar indicating the upload progress for individual files and for all uploads combined
 - **Cancelable uploads**: Individual file uploads can be canceled to stop the